top of page

 The $10 Gold Indian Head Eagle is regarded as one of the most desired American Gold coins by collectors and investors worldwide.

-At Minuteman Rare Coin Company, with our experience and expertise, our clients own some of the finest and most valuable $10 Indian Head Eagles.
+At Minuteman Rare Coin, with our 30 years of experience and expertise, our clients own some of the finest and most valuable $10 Indian Head Eagles.

-In 1904, President Theodore Roosevelt commissioned sculptor Augustus Saint-Gaudens to redesign the four circulating Gold coins of the early 20th century, the Liberty Head $2.50, $5, $10, and $20 Gold pieces.
-Each Gold coin had not undergone a significant design change since the mid-19th century.
+In 1904, President Theodore Roosevelt commissioned sculptor Augustus Saint-Gaudens to redesign the four circulating Gold coins of the early 20th century: the Liberty Head $2.50, $5, $10, and $20 pieces.
+Each coin had not undergone a significant design change since the mid-19th century.

 The Type 4 "With Motto" $10 Indian Eagle was minted continuously from 1908 to 1916.
 Production was halted during WWI and then produced in 5 different years leading up to 1933.